-Personally, I think it has a nicer ring to it than, “I ran five times last week”.
+Personally, I think that has a nicer ring to it than, “I ran five times last week.”

-My suggestion…print out the monthly tracker that most appeals to you, even enlarge it, and place it somewhere prominent.
-Someplace you can’t help but notice it.
+My suggestion…print out the monthly tracker that most appeals to you, enlarge it if you want, and place it somewhere prominent—someplace you can’t help but notice it.

 Then take a deep breath, channel what you’re seeking…and make it happen!